 Our client’s big question

-How do we turn a major European event that’s been the pillar of our community for years into an engaging online gathering for the first time?
+How do we turn a major in-person event – that’s been the pillar of our community for years – into an engaging online gathering for the first time?

 What we did

 We helped our client think through how they wanted to enter the world of digital events.
 We asked: what matters most in your annual conference?
 What do people walk away with that’s so valuable to them?
 We knew we had to recreate this online.

 We then conceptualised, designed and organised the online project and event.
 Turning a lively face-to-face week into a series of online sessions meant scaling back on some of the traditional elements of the conference, and leveraging the possibilities afforded by online formats.